-Dr. Melon wakes at 3 a.m. to the sound of his cell phone.
-His wife rolls over and asks, "Who is calling you so early?"
+Dr. Melon wakes at 3:00AM to the sound of his cell phone.
+His wife rolls over and asks, "Who's calling you so early?"

 "The hospital.
 They have a patient who was in an accident last night, and he needs immediate surgery."

 "Why can't they call someone else?
-You've already performed 15 surgeries this week and we were supposed to go shopping for a new dresser tomorrow."
-It would be safe to say that Dr. Melon's wife never really “got” what he does.
+You've already performed fifteen surgeries this week and we're supposed to go shopping for a new dresser tomorrow."
+It's safe to say that Dr. Melon's wife doesn't really "get it" when it comes to what he does for a living.

-Brain surgeons typically perform 40 to 50 brain surgeries and 160 to 180 spine surgeries a year.
-It is not unusual for them to perform 15 brain surgeries in a week.
-Oftentimes, they find themselves working 60 plus hours in a single 7-day span.
-Doesn’t leave a lot of time to catch up on all your Thursday shows.
-Luckily, they can catch up with their family and friends using Twitter or Facebook in between surgeries.
+Brain surgeons typically perform forty to fifty brain surgeries and 160 to 180 spine surgeries per year.
+It's not unusual for them to perform fifteen brain surgeries in a week, and they often find themselves working sixty-plus hours in a single week.
+It doesn't leave a lot of time to catch up on all your Thursday shows.
+Luckily, they can catch up with their family and friends using Twitter or Facebook between surgeries.

-"Because it's used.
+"Because it's been used.
 Ha—I've heard that one a million times."

 "Peggy, do you remember when that hospital lost a bone flap?"